readysetmark/WealthPulse/Readme.md

 	- [x] Use FParsec parser instead of regex
 	- [x] Price should be an Amount with a symbol
 - [x] Pricedb and Journal should use the same parser combinator
+- [ ] Parse config file using FParsec
 - [ ] Review & restore commented code in symbolprices.cs and journalservice.cs

 Balance Report